sddevelopment-be/penguin-pragmatic-patterns/content/practices/avoid_gold_plating.md

 ## Solution

-* write code that is as well designed as it needs to be at this point in time.
+* write code that is as well-designed as it needs to be at this point in time.
 * make sure the code you write at this point in time adheres to the basic principles of clean code and design
 * when an idea for a more generic solution comes to mind during your implementation, take note of it and revisit it afterwards
 * iteratively enhance the codebase when it makes sense to do so: when tackling a new code challenge, look for reusable components or